Questions and Answers

 Why the focus on Late Career Artists and Artist Estate Collections?

 In regard to emerging artists, we are certainly not reactionaries against youth.
-But we do find delving into the lives and works of late career artists and deceased artists to be endlessly fascinating.
+In fact, we collect works by emerging artists.
+It's just that we find delving into the lives and works of late career artists and deceased artists to be endlessly fascinating.
 In this light, we share a similar appreciation with New York Times art critic, Holland Cotter:

 “My faith in youthful inspiration has been tested recently; by art, of all things, or rather by the art world’s fixation on barely-out-of-school talent.
 Not that my interest in new art has in any way diminished.
 It hasn’t.
 Still, these days I find my attention drawn to the not-so-new, to artists who are in midcareer and beyond, sometimes far beyond…They have one thing in common: their work has developed over time and maintained its presence for a number of years.
 In a fast-food culture, as capricious in its erasures as in its rewards, that’s the vote of confidence that counts.”